-Top Ten Tuesday is a weekly feature created and hosted by The Broke and the Bookish, in which we all get to talk about a bookish topic and have fun making lists.
+Top Ten Tuesday is a weekly feature created and hosted by The Broke and the Bookish, in which we talk about a bookish topic and have fun making lists.
 I’ve not been around recently, so it’s time to get back into the TTT swing with this week’s Top Ten Books on my Autumn Reading List.

 Okay, it’s been most of the year.
 I’m calling it: restricting myself to a 5 star rating system hurts my head and my heart.
 Goodreads and NetGalley be damned, it’s going to be back to 10 next year.
 Which almost certainly means retrospectively re-grading this year’s reviews.
 Just as well winter is coming.

 Discreet investors are invited to consider an outstanding opportunity to become a silent partner in the one of the Land’s most gracious country estates.
 Situated comfortably within a day of the City by coach, the stately home is privately located within extensive grounds, perfect for country escapes, educational retreats or peaceful convalescence.